phamthanhtu310702/mlflow/tracking-2/README.md

 * Each step is correspoding to a file .py.
 We have 3 files download_data.py, fine_tuning_model.py, and register_model.py.

+* The main idea here is that for each pipeline step task, it needs to start with mlflow.start_ run to launch an MLflow experiment run.

+* we need to log some parameters using mlflow.log_parameter.

+* We also want to set a tag to indicate which step is executed using mlflow. set_tag.

+* log_artifiact: Log all the contents of a local directory as artifacts of the run.
+If no run is active, this method will create a new active run.

 * mlflow.run(".", "download_data",parameters={}) invokes the entry point 'download data in MLproject file defined before'